Rise Up & Soar!

 NOTE: If selected for a scholarship award, you will be required to provide proof of enrollment to Barr Construction Institute prior to release of scholarship funds.

-3. Contact Barr Construction Institute at Associated Builders & Contractors Cumberland Valley Chapter and complete their application process, classes begin September 9, 2019:
+3. Contact Barr Construction Institute at Associated Builders & Contractors Cumberland Valley Chapter and complete their application process, classes begin in September.

 530 North Locust Street